MSc: 12 months full time; 36 months part time

 EEE8054 Power Transformers

-Normally a second-class (2.2) BEng Honours degree, or equivalent, in electrical and electronic engineering, electronic communications, computer engineering or a related subject.
+Normally a second-class BEng Honours degree, or international equivalent, in electrical and electronic engineering, computer engineering or a related subject.
+We will also consider applicants on an individual basis with HND-level education and good relevant practical experience.

-Applicants whose first language is not English should hold IELTS 6.0, TOEFL 79 (Internet-based) or 550 (paper-based), or equivalent.
+Applicants whose first language is not English require IELTS 6.0, or equivalent.